 Edmeston is a tiny town located in the state of New York.
 With a population of 592 people and just one neighborhood, Edmeston is the 849th largest community in New York.
 Edmeston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Edmeston is a blue-collar town, with 38.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Edmeston is generally considered to be a blue-collar town.
+38.40% of the Edmeston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Edmeston is a town of service providers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Edmeston who work in office and administrative support (11.20%), food service (10.40%), and business and financial occupations (9.20%).

 In terms of college education, the citizens of Edmeston rank slightly lower than the national average.
 15.30% of adults 25 and older in Edmeston have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.